 What is the student profile of the kids who learn best at Sand Hill School?

 The Sand Hill program is designed for bright students, grades 2-8, with language-based learning differences (such as dyslexia, dysgraphia or dyscalculia).
 A majority of our students are struggling with learning to read and traditional methods of reading instruction do not work for them.
 Sand Hill uses direct and explicit instruction set up in a structured and systematic way that is proven to benefit these students.
 Read more about The Sand Hill Approach.
 Many of our students also have ADHD or school-based anxiety and we treat these conditions simultaneously.
-Teachers and clinicians work together seamlessly on a daily basis to provide a supportive environment for the whole child so they are able to re-discover their inner superpowers.
+Teachers and clinicians work collaboratively through embedded support as well as a consultative model to provide a supportive environment for the whole child so students are able to re-discover their inner superpowers.

 Is Sand Hill the right school for a child with ADHD?